vikos77/yeast-hifi-hic-assembly/README.md

 **Hi-C resolves the phase discontinuity problem in diploid assembly.** HiFi reads alone cannot phase a diploid genome across homozygous stretches longer than read length.
 Hi-C chromatin contact maps provide megabase-scale linkage, enabling continuous phasing across entire chromosomes.
 The contrast is quantified directly: 432 nodes / 303 edges in the Candida raw unitig graph vs 0 edges in both yeast haplotype assemblies.

 **Assembly graph edge count is a phasing quality metric.** N50 measures contiguity but not phasing correctness.
-The number of remaining edges in the final contig graph is the more informative metric for diploid assemblies — 0 edges means every contig is unambiguously assigned to a haplotype, which is the operational definition of chromosome-level resolution.
+The number of remaining edges in the final contig graph is the more informative metric for diploid assemblies: 0 edges means every contig is unambiguously assigned to a haplotype, which is the operational definition of chromosome-level resolution.

-**BUSCO duplication rate measures haplotype collapse, not assembly error.** Low duplication (0.7%) in the Candida `--primary` assembly indicates haplotype collapsing — both alleles merged into one sequence.
-Low duplication (1.5-1.9%) in each yeast haplotype indicates clean separation — each gene present once per haplotype as expected.
+**BUSCO duplication rate measures haplotype collapse, not assembly error.** Low duplication (0.7%) in the Candida `--primary` assembly indicates haplotype collapsing, with both alleles merged into one sequence.
+Low duplication (1.5-1.9%) in each yeast haplotype indicates clean separation, with each gene present once per haplotype as expected.
 These identical numbers carry opposite biological interpretations depending on assembly mode.

-**Haplotype size asymmetry reflects real genomic differences.** The 856 kb size difference between hap1 and hap2 (12.16 Mb vs 11.30 Mb) and the 181 additional missing BUSCOs in hap2 are consistent with structural variation between homologous chromosomes — not assembly failure.
+**Haplotype size asymmetry reflects real genomic differences.** The 856 kb size difference between hap1 and hap2 (12.16 Mb vs 11.30 Mb) and the 181 additional missing BUSCOs in hap2 are consistent with structural variation between homologous chromosomes, not assembly failure.
 Collapsed assemblies hide this variation; haplotype-resolved assemblies expose it.

 ---